dftbplus/recipes/docs/parallel/introduction.rst

 machine, but shared memory systems often also have a substantial amount of memory per computing core).

 Types of parallel hardware
 --------------------------

 The two types of parallel computer that DFTB+ currently can make use of are either

-1. `shared memory` machines, where all processes have access to the same data.
+#. **shared memory** machines, where all processes have access to the same
+   data.
 These are typically small to medium size systems.
 Most modern CPUs have multiple cores, so fall into this category even for desktop machines.

-2. `distributed memory` which consists of network connected machines.
-These are typically larger scale systems with higher numbers of processors and a dedicated high speed network between them.
+#. **distributed memory** which consists of network connected machines.
+These are
+   typically larger scale systems with higher numbers of processors and a dedicated high speed network between them.

 The different system types require distinct program models to make use of the hardware (however code designed for a distributed memory system can often be also used for shared memory architectures).

 Shared memory parallel
 ----------------------